Fall Maintenance Tips

 - Change the direction of your ceiling fans – creating an upward draft redistributes the warm air up at ceiling level.
 During winter months, your fan should run clockwise at a low speed.
 The movement will draw the air in the room up to the ceiling and push the warm air down to you.

 - Test your smoke and carbon dioxide detectors.
-Read about the importance of Smoke Detectors and make sure you change batteries twice per year.
+Make sure you change batteries twice per year.
 I always recommend changing batteries when you set clocks back in the Fall and ahead in the Spring.
-This year in MN, we turn the clocks back an hour on Sunday, November 1.

 - Check your furnace filters and change them regularly.
 The filter keeps the air in your home clean and safe.
 Many factors determine how often you should change your filter depends on what kind of filters you use and your lifestyle.
 Since you are giving your home and property a Fall check-up, go ahead and schedule a professional to come in and inspect your furnace.